-In most cases one-third of the tree's canopy will be removed during pruning.
-City Forestry staff members are qualified to correctly structure prune trees.
-Some trees are harder to prune than others in that when correct pruning is applied, the aesthetics of the tree suffers in the short term.
-Even though trees may be healthier and stronger after the pruning is complete, they may look a little different for a growing season.
+In most cases, one-third of the tree's canopy will be removed during pruning.
+City Forestry staff are qualified to correctly structure prune trees and some trees are harder to prune than others.
+When correct pruning is applied, the aesthetics of the tree is altered in the short term.
+Trees will be healthier and stronger after the pruning is complete, however, the canopy may look sparse or unproportioned for a growing season or two.